shalomkerry/shalomkerry.github.io/_posts/2025-02-26-How-you-can-get-1500-in-rapid-6-things-you-can-learn-from-my-chess-journey.md

 If you don't have the time to read through the whole thing tho (*inwardly judging your attention span) am basically saying Learn at least one or two openings, don't play like you have to prove something, review the games you played, don't you dare resign even you are down a queen, touch real pieces sometimes and be okay with being beaten.

 Okay now let me tell you how I learned those things.
-At some points I could say I was addicted to the game and it is the ego stroking you feel after defeating people that did that.
+At some points I could say I was addicted to the game and it is the ego stroking you feel after defeating people that does that.
 I played a lot of games and quickly ranked up my elo and got to 1300 in just 3 month.

 ![(Chess-rating after the first month). ]({{site.baseurl}}/images/Chess-Blog/first-rating.jpg)